aleshaleksey/fansys23/08-spell-list.md

 |Limitation|See below| -4
 |Save|Special|

-**Description**: The caster makes a transient link to a deep layer of divine realms and beseeches a powerful **"divinity"** (god) to descend and inhabit a mortal (or construct) vessel, hence creating an avatar of the deity on the mortal realm.
+**Description**: The caster makes a transient link to a deep layer of divine realms and beseeches a powerful **"divinity"** (usually a god) to descend and inhabit a mortal (or construct) vessel, hence creating an avatar of the deity on the mortal realm.
 The vessel must be willing.
 If the vessel is unwilling and unconscious, it must make a Wis save with the threshold = the caster's SAP+Wis threshold.
 If the target is otherwise unwilling, the spell fails.

 When the ritual is complete, the vessel is invigorated by the divine energy, restoring its MP, MP dice, SP and SP dice to full.
 At that moment the divinity takes full control of the mortal vessel and controls it fully as if it was its own (although either the DM or the player may control the avatar).
 The divinity uses its own stats, saves, abilities, skills, and attacks, but uses the HP, MP, SP (and dice) and effective level of the vessel.
 Thus it is limited, for example, in the number of MP or SP dice it may expend for a single ability or overall and the total MP/SP of the vessel.